gudiseva/stackedit/OTA-Ignite/Session 7 - Supply Demand Zones.md

 3. The Base (made of Base Candles) has been isolated between the two Vertical Lines.
 Place Proximal and Distal Line accurately and then erase the Vertical Lines.

 #### Home Work:
--- Mark 1 Supply Zone and 1 Demand Zone on Daily Chart of Apollo Tyres
+Mark 1 Supply Zone and 1 Demand Zone on:
+-- Daily Chart of Apollo Tyres
+-- Hindustan Lever on 75 minutes Chart

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4MDg0MzA1MCwtMTM2ODYzMDUwMywxMT
-M5MzI2NjAzLC0yNDI0NjQ3MjAsMTgxOTQ2Mjk2M119
+eyJoaXN0b3J5IjpbLTEzNzMxOTc2NDgsLTEzNjg2MzA1MDMsMT
+EzOTMyNjYwMywtMjQyNDY0NzIwLDE4MTk0NjI5NjNdfQ==
 -->